-Beautiful Information is the first NHS/private partnership of its kind, offering unique real-time information to NHS trusts to help them plan and resource clinical services to meet hourly fluctuations in patient flow.
+Beautiful Information were the first NHS/private partnership of its kind, offering unique real-time information to NHS trusts to help them plan and resource clinical services to meet hourly fluctuations in patient flow.
 We were supported in our development by Kent Surrey Sussex Academic Health Science Network, East Kent Hospitals University NHS Foundation Trust and Ashford St Peters NHS Foundation Trust, and provide solutions across a range of UK NHS organisations.
 The company was acquired by VitalHub Corp in January 2022.

 To connect patients, clinicians and managers through beautiful information to make healthcare simple and transparent.

 Our track record

-Beautiful Information has already significantly improved the ability of EKUHFT and other NHS organisations to understand and manage performance.
+Beautiful Information has already significantly improved the many NHS organisations to understand and manage performance.
 We have used information tools and our own understanding of how hospitals work to develop performance dashboards that give hospital managers and clinicians a real-time view of activity.